 Nitrogen application significantly increased seed yield during both years of experimentation (2020–21 and 2021–22).
 The highest seed yield (23.11 and 23.15 q ha⁻¹) was recorded with the application of 120 kg N ha⁻¹, whereas the lowest seed yield was observed under control (0 kg N ha⁻¹).
 The increase in seed yield with higher nitrogen levels may be attributed to improvement in yield attributes such as number of siliqua per plant, seeds per siliqua and test weight, along with enhanced photosynthetic efficiency.
 This leads to greater accumulation and efficient partitioning of assimilates towards reproductive organs.
 These findings are in agreement with Jat et al. (2020) and Kumar et al. (2018).

 Similarly, sulphur application significantly enhanced seed yield.
 The maximum seed yield (21.34 and 21.49 q ha⁻¹) was recorded under 45 kg S ha⁻¹, while the lowest was observed under control.
-The increase in seed yield with sulphur application may be due to improved nutrient utilization, enhanced synthesis of proteins and oils, and better source–sink relationship.
+The increase in seed yield with sulphur application may be due to improved nutrient utilisation, enhanced synthesis of proteins and oils, and better source–sink relationship.
 Sulphur plays a vital role in oilseed crops, particularly in increasing seed size and development.
-These results are in conformity with Aulakh and Malhi (2017) and Verma et al. (2021).
+These results conform with Aulakh and Malhi (2017) and Verma et al. (2021).

 Table 1: Effect of nitrogen and sulphur on yields of mustard